Quantum Rate-Distortion Coding of Relevant Information: A Protocol for the Quantum Information Bottleneck Method

+In this section we explicitly describe a protocol that simulates the action of the channel in the setting discussed in the introduction by compression and decompression channels and classical communication with the assistance of entangled resources.
+We then define the compression rate for this protocol, before proving our main result.

+Following the usual approach in RDT we call a rate-distortion pair $(r,J)$ achievable, where $r\geq 0$ is the rate and $J \geq 0$ is the distortion, if, roughly speaking, a lossy channel exists such that it can transmit a message, i.e., a state of the given input system, by sending $r$ bits with at the amount of distortion not exceeding $J$.
+The rate function $R(J)$ is then given as an infimum over achievable pairs.
+Of course, it is crucial to specify what exactly is meant by ``lossy channel'' and ``achievable'' in our context, and this is what we will discuss now.

-Here we prove that the rate-distortion function for the Bottleneck method is given by the expression in Eq.~(\ref{qrate}).
-Consider the general protocol illustrated in Fig.~\ref{diagram}.
-The information to be compressed in system $X$ is represented by many independently and identically distributed (i.i.d.) copies, $\rho_{x}^{\otimes n}$, of the density operator $\rho_{x}$, with a purification $\tau_{x'x}$.
-The input, however, is entangled with a system, $Y$, which contains our relevant information and the entangled state is denoted $\rho_{xy}$.
-The input and output share an entangled state $\Phi_{T_X T_{\tilde X}}$, where the system $T_X$ is with the input and the system $T_{\tilde X}$ is with the output.
-We act on the input state, $\rho_x^{\otimes n}$, and the state of half of the entangled pair, $T_X$, with the compression map $\mathcal{E}_n:=\mathcal{E}_{X^n T_X \to W}$, where $W$ is the output of the noiseless quantum channels, a classical system of size $\approx e^{nr}$, where $r$ is the communication rate.
-Then, we act on $W$ and the state of the other half of the entangled pair, $T_{\tilde X}$, with the decompression channel $\mathcal{D}_n:=\mathcal{D}_{W T_{\tilde X} \to {\tilde X}^n}$.
-Consider the overall action of the compression-decompression channel $\mathcal{F}_n := \mathcal{D}_n \circ \mathcal{E}_n$, and the marginal operation defined by
+Let us consider the entanglement-assisted protocol with noiseless classical communication illustrated in Fig.~\ref{diagram}.
+The information of system $X$ to be compressed is represented by $n$ independently and identically distributed (i.i.d.) copies, $\rho_{X}^{\otimes n}$, of the density operator $\rho_{X}$, with a purification $\tau_{X'X}$.
+The input, however, is correlated with a system $Y$ which contains our relevant information, and the state is denoted $\rho_{XY}$.
+The sender and receiver of the information share an entangled resource $\Phi_{T_X T_{\tilde X}}$, where the system $T_X$ is with the sender and the system $T_{\tilde X}$ is with the receiver.
+The sender acts on the input state, $\rho_X^{\otimes n}$, and the state of half of the entangled pair, $T_X$, with the compression map $\mathcal{E}_n:=\mathcal{E}_{X^n T_X \to W}$, where $W$ is a classical system of size at most $ e^{nr}$, and $r$ is the communication rate.
+Then, the receiver acts on $W$ and the state of the other half of the entangled pair, $T_{\tilde X}$, with the decompression channel $\mathcal{D}_n:=\mathcal{D}_{W T_{\tilde X} \to {\tilde X}^n}$.
+The overall action $\mathcal{F}_n := \mathcal{D}_n \circ \mathcal{E}_n$ of the compression-decompression channel, as specified above, defines an \emph{$(n,r)$ quantum rate-distortion code}.